M-griffin/Oblivion2-XRM/README.rst

 Project details
 ===============

 The system is still in very early development.
+This is now a working system as of yet and is still being put together.
 You can follow the **changelog** in the root folder for progress updates.

 Main development is current under Windows with releases planned for Linux, OSX, ARM.

 Built under C++ with Boost and compiles under g++ MingW32/64 5.1.0 using latest c++14.
 Makefiles(2) are now added for compiling in Linux.
 At this time they are only tested with Ubuntu, Mint.

 More items will be added on the current progress and a todo list as time permits.

 Acknowledgments and Thanks